xianwew/Microservice-E-Commerce-FullStack/README.md

 - **Message Categorization**:

   - Messages are categorized based on their recoverability.
 Recoverable messages are retried, and if the maximum retries (set to five) are exceeded, they are stored in a MySQL database for manual inspection.
-If the message is uncoverable, it will be directly stored in the database for further inspection.
+If the message is unrecoverable, it will be directly stored in the database for further inspection.

 - **Health Checks and Lease Expiration**: